A Some people lie a lot, but most of us lie a little. So, why do we do it? And is it ever okay, or is it always better to tell the truth?

-But do lies really solve all our problems?
-Many of us would agree probably not, but it might feel like they do in the moment, and many people think that telling white lies is okay.
-White lies are lies told to prevent other people from being hurt, embarrassed or scared.
-Think about your grandmother cooking you a meal that tastes bad, and then asking you how the food is; how would you answer?
+E One form of lying that many people think is acceptable is telling white lies.
+These are lies that are told to prevent other people from being hurt, embarrassed or scared – think about your grandmother cooking you a meal that tastes bad, and then asking you how the food is; how would you answer?
 Would you lie to her to spare her feelings, or would you try to find some way to tell the truth?
-An article in The Conversation suggests that it might be better to say it tastes good, explaining that white lies are an important part of our social fabric, used in order to manage and maintain relationships, and that even more serious lies in the right situation can prevent suffering and harm.
+An article in The Conversation suggests that it might be better to say it tastes good, explaining that white lies are an important part of our social fabric, useful for managing and maintaining relationships, and that even more serious lies in the right situation can prevent suffering and harm.

 IELTS Reading Questions for Lying: